 - I don’t recommend swapping the white rice for brown rice or wild rice directly because it takes much longer to cook and wouldn’t work as written.
 However, you can cook a different variety of rice separately and add it into the soup at the end if you wish.

 Leftovers and storage

-- Any leftovers can be stored in an airtight container in the fridge for 3-4 days.
+- Leftover chicken and rice soup can be stored in an airtight container in the fridge for 3-4 days.
 Keep in mind that the longer it is, the more the rice will absorb the broth.